dsosnov/TB_CERN_JINR_2022/README.md

 ### СODE folder includes

 - vmm.C & .h -- source and header files for the fast analysis
-- correlation.C & .h -- source and header files for straw [TDO] to [ns] calibration
+- calibration.C & .h -- source and header files for straw [TDO] to [ns] calibration